jamesbarfoote/The-Heist-Game/README.txt

 The objective of the game is to collect as much money as possible before the clock runs out !
 So much fun!!

+Note: Please load the project into Eclipse to run
 Note: Save works, but you can't load.
 Note: Multiplayer doesn't work.
 Note: Game doesn't run well/at all on ECS machines